Signs of Spiritual Wellness

 - Being able to practice forgiveness and compassion in life

 Spiritual wellness may not be something that you think much of, yet its impact on your life is unavoidable.
 The basis of spirituality is discovering a sense of meaningfulness in your life and coming to know that you have a purpose to fulfill.

 Many factors play a part in defining spirituality - religious faith, beliefs, values, ethics, principles and morals.
 Some gain spirituality by growing in their personal relationships with others, or through being at peace with nature.
 Spirituality allows us to find the inner calm and peace needed to get through whatever life brings, no matter what one's beliefs are or where they may be on your spiritual journey.

 The human spirit is the most neglected aspect of our selves.
 Just as we exercise to condition our bodies, a healthy spirit is nurtured by purposeful practice.
 The spirit is the aspect of ourselves that can carry us through anything.
 If we take care of our spirit, we will be able to experience a sense of peace and purpose even when life deals us a severe blow.
 A strong spirit helps us to survive and thrive with grace, even in the face of difficulty.

-Labyrinths have long been use as a meditation and prayer tool.
-It is used for walking meditation to assist us in finding peace and clarity, managing stress, assisting with decision making, self-exploration and reflection.
+Labyrinths have long been use as a meditation and prayer tool and there is a labryinth in the UNH Paul College courtyard.
+Labryinths can be used for walking meditation to assist in finding peace and clarity, managing stress, assisting with decision making, self-exploration and reflection.

 Mandala means “sacred circle” in Sanskrit.
 In various spiritual traditions, mandalas are used to facilitate meditation and are used in sacred rites as a transformative tool to assist with healing.